-Before you leave your Pom dog ensure you and the groomer have a clear idea of the grooming style your dog will receive.
-A good idea is to provide the groomer with photos of what you like and what you don’t want.
+Before you leave your Pom dog, ensure you and the groomer have a clear idea of the grooming style your dog will receive.
+A good idea is to provide the groomer with photos of what you like and exactly what you don’t want.

-The same as humans attending the hairdresser, some grooming styles may not be possible for your Pomeranian.
-Having a clear dialogue with your Pomeranian dog groomer will ensure you are not disappointed.
+Like humans attending the hairdresser, some grooming styles may not be possible for your Pomeranian.
+Clear dialogue with your Pomeranian dog groomer will ensure you are not disappointed.

 Ask if the groomer will be doing a Pomeranian scissor cut or Pomeranian clipping grooming using electric clippers.
 Most dog groomers know how to clip a Pomeranian dog.
 Groomers who know how to cut a Pomeranian hair with scissors are often hard to locate.

-Remind yourself that if you had done more regular grooming, you could have stopped the matted undercoat from forming.
+Remind yourself that if you had done more regular grooming, you could have prevented the matted undercoat from forming.
 Now the only choice is to have your Pomeranian clipped and start afresh.

-How Much Does it Cost to Groom a Pomeranian?
+How Much Does It Cost To Get a Pomeranian Groomed?

 Pomeranian grooming price varies.
-Prices for groomers will differ depending on experience, location, type of service and differ depending on experience, location, type of service and type of shop.
+Prices for groomers will differ depending on experience, location, type of service and on experience, location, type of service and type of shop.

 How much to groom a Pomeranian depends on a lot of factors.
 If your dog needs to be clipped or is matted, the prices will usually be higher.
-The price for a Pomeranian scissor cut will be higher owing to the skill and time required.
+The price for a Pomeranian scissor cut will be higher due to the required skill and time.